openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## How to Get Help

-+ Check this readme to see if there are any special setup steps that are needed for your brand of camera, and if the topic is covered by the readme.
++ Check this readme to see if there are any special setup steps for your brand of camera.
-+ Check to see if the camera is offline.
-If so there will be a reason listed on what needs to be done.
++ Check to see if the camera is offline, if so there will be a reason listed.
 + Always look at the log files with TRACE enabled.
-To keep your log file clean, the binding holds back a lot of useful fault finding information out of the logs unless you turn on DEBUG or TRACE logging.
+To enable TRACE logging, enter this in the openHAB console ``log:set TRACE org.openhab.binding.ipcamera``.
-+ Search the forum using any warning messages to help you find how others with the same problem have already solved it.
++ Search the forum using any messages to find how others with the same problem have already solved it.
-+ Only after doing the above ask for help in the forum and create a new thread, then when it is fixed post how and mark the thread as solved to help others.
++ Only after doing the above ask for help in the forum and create a new thread.

 ## Special Notes for Different Brands